tesch-ch/berlin_PLR_data/README.md

 - PLR: geojson (read with geopandas), containing PLRs with their respective geometry.
 Used e.g. for plotting heatmaps.
 - Schools / Schulen: Schools per PLR, contains names, types, carriers etc...

+**Checkout the [rendered demo](https://nbviewer.org/github/tesch-ch/berlin_PLR_data/blob/main/demo.ipynb) with its interactive maps, to get a feel for some of the data available.**

 ## Fundamentals and Getting Started
 - Datasets are already preprocessed and ready to go.